Doctor-Ducko/JokesOfAFeather/README.md

 * Increases Mult by 0.5 for every card discarded

 ## Decks
-Family Deck
+Tinkerer's Deck
-* Start with all Eternal Family Jokers, -1 Joker slot, -2 hands, -1 discard, X8 base Blind Size, Earn no Interest
+* Start with a Tinkerer Joker, +2 consumable slots

 Starlight Deck
 * Start run with all Gold Cards, Earn no Interest
 * Credit: Chilli

-Tinkerer's Deck
-* Start with a Tinkerer Joker, +2 consumable slots

 Hiker's Deck
 * Start with Overstock, Crystal Ball, Seed Money, and Paint Brush. +2 Joker slots, hands, and discards, Winning Ante is 16

+Family Deck
+* Start with all Eternal Family Jokers, -1 Joker slot, -2 hands, -1 discard, X8 base Blind Size, Earn no Interest

 ## Consumables
+### Tarot Cards
+The Balance
+* Enhances 2 cards into Combo Cards

+The Legacy
+* Enhances 1 card into a Stained Card

+The Explosion
+* Enhances 2 cards into Dynamite Cards

+The Feather
+* Enhances 3 cards into Lightweight Cards

+The Inventor
+* Create a random Trinket card

+The Flip
+* Enhances 1 card into a Swap Card

 ### Spectral Cards
 Multiply
 * Select 1 card to apply Pink Seal to

+Recreate
+* Select 1 card to apply Navy Seal to

+Development
+* Select 1 card to apply Orange Seal to

+Chance
+* Select 2 cards to apply Lucky Seal to

+### Trinket Cards
+Trash Bag
+* +2 Discards in a round

+Gloves
+* +2 hands in a round

+Wallet
+* Gain between $2 and $8

+Potato Chips
+* Add +10 permanent chips to 3 cards

+Math Book
+* Add +3 permanent Mult to 2 cards

+Golden Ring
+* Add +$2 permanently to 2 cards

 ## Enhancements
 Combo Card
 * +20 chips and +3 Mult

-Chipped Card
+Stained Card
 * X1.5 chips

+Dynamite Card
+* X2.5 Mult, destroyed after 3 hands

+Lightweight Card
+* +30 Chips, always scores

+Swap Card
+* Swaps chips and Mult

 ## Seals
 Pink Seal
 * X2 Mult on score

-# Planned Features
-To be assessed
+Navy Seal
+* Create a Spectral Card on discard

+Orange Seal
+* Create a Trinket Card when scored

+Lucky Seal
+* 1 in 5 chance for +20 Mult
+* 1 in 3 chance for +30 chips
+* 1 in 15 chance for 2 retriggers

 # Credits
 Doctor Ducko - Programmer, Artist